mtkonge/dflat/docs/c-hashtag-coding-style.md

 ## Braces

-Braces go on the same line
+Braces go on the same line.

 ##### DO